mozilla/bugzilla-dashboard/README.md

 Only LDAP users are allowed to use this app.
 You can do development locally without an LDAP account, however, the app will only have fake org data.
 See the [Contribute](#contribute) section.

-You can see the deployment in [here](http://bugzilla-management-dashboard.netlify.com/).
+You can see the deployment in our [Netlify instance](http://bugzilla-management-dashboard.netlify.com/).

 ## Adding more teams